Sunday, December 4, 2011 | Categories: Episodes

 Now as many scramble to assign blame, it becomes clear that there are a hundred other communities in similar condition.

-What's the answer: more money or new ideas?
+What's the solution: more money or better ideas?

 With host Rex Murphy.

 In all the discussion, finger pointing and calls for more money or more accountability, I wonder how other First Nations are responding.
 Are the other First Nations sending aid?
 Surely those who have successfully negotiated land claim settlements and those with Casino profits have the means to help their peers in more remote locales.

 Perhaps one key question is whether these can ever be viable communities.
 Consider how many strikes are against them: Few productive jobs, Global warming and it's effects on the permafrost, Decline in traditional hunting and fishing and young people intending to live in traditional ways, High cost of utilities, groceries, raw materials, medical and dental care, and just about everything 21st century people want.
 Mind you, perhaps this isn't about viable communities as much as it is about Arctic sovereignty!
 If the Canadian government wants these remote communities to show the world that we're living there, then come clean and put them all on the government payroll!